The nationality factor: which countries produce the most reliable players?

 Modern Australian players have adapted to baseline play while maintaining solid fundamentals.

-Japan - 86.3 Consistency (290 matches)
+Japan - 86.3 consistency (290 matches)

 Expected: High consistency (discipline-focused culture)